Driver’s Ed, Quarantine Style: How to Teach Your Teen to Drive During COVID-19

 1. Sign Your Teen Up for a Virtual Driver’s Ed

-We’ve teamed up with Aceable, the top-rated driving education mobile app, to bring our members discounted courses.
+Aceable, is a top-rated driving education mobile app that offers drivers ed courses.
 It’s a self-paced, state-accredited, DMV-approved curriculum that will help your teen master all the skills and knowledge needed to pass their driving test once DMVs are offering them again.
 You and your teen can access the classes through your computer, phone, or tablet, and they are full of fun, interactive ways to learn—including memes, quizzes, videos, and more!
 There are also practice tests and chat/phone/email support, seven days a week.

 2. Take on the Role of Driver’s Ed Teacher